humitos/emacs-configuration/README.rst

 :C-x r b: files position bookmark listing
 :C-c h e: etags
 :C-c h i: all function and variable names in the current buffer
+:C-c s: occurrences of the symbol at point in buffer

 Commands: